 Bio

 JooLee Kang focuses on change of ecological environment, transition of living organism, and evolution, created inevitably, to survive together.
-She interprets complicated interaction between human and nature in various perspectives, asks for understanding and consideration of our possibility and dignity through delicate pen drawing and mixed installation.
-She aims to go beyond simply recreating the mainstream issues of the present day such as humanity’s rule over nature, taking a neutral view that comes from a broader perspective and exploring the close symbiotic relationship between humanity and nature.
+Kang aims to go beyond simply recreating the mainstream issues of the present day such as humanity’s rule over nature, taking a neutral view that comes from a broader perspective and exploring the close symbiotic relationship between humanity and nature.
 Her works are a metaphor for the close bond between humanity and nature, which are often thought of as being in diametrical opposition, or a relationship of subordination, but are in fact woven together like a single piece of fabric.
+The cross-hatching technique that Kang uses is a European traditional method for etching which is known for book illustrations in history.
+These illustrations were not supposed to be seen but to be read until we fully understand the meaning, placement, and content of each item, so is her drawings.